Kimberly Akimbo (musical): Act II

 When Kim arrives at home, she finds that Buddy has cooked a meal for everybody, and they sit down for a family dinner.
 However, resentment soon boils over, and they begin to fight.
 It is revealed that Buddy paid Debra to go to the Levaco’s old neighbor, Mr. Zwicky’s house to beat him up, because Pattie had sex with him to ensure that this baby wouldn’t have the same ailment as Kim.
+Zwicky died of a fear-induced heart attack during the assault, resulting in the family leaving Lodi.
 They fight, until Kimberly collapses to the floor (“The Inevitable Turn”).
 Three days later, at the hospital, Kim is bedridden and asleep.
 Debra convinces Buddy and Pattie to leave and go home, so they can sleep and take showers.
 Before they leave, Pattie tells Kim (who is pretending to sleep) that the Make A Wish Foundation is going to build her a treehouse.
 Seth shows up, while Debra takes off to find a bedpan and pills.
 Seth has brought all sorts of things to help Kim feel better, but she just wants to live in a better moment and they decide to leave to participate in the check fraud scheme, which was to be done without them (“Now”).

 Debra reminds the group of their plan (“How to Wash a Check (reprise)”).
-She also reveals the kid’s crushes on one another.
-Kim emerges from the back room disguised as a grandma, which is a part of the plan.
-She demands that Martin, Aaron, Delia, Teresa, and Seth don’t come along, but Seth insists (he is also the one driving).
+She also reveals the kids' crushes on one another.
+Kim emerges from the back room disguised as a grandmother, which is a part of the plan.
+She demands that Martin, Aaron, Delia, Teresa, and Seth not come along, but Seth insists (he is also the one driving).
 They go.
 Later, Kim comes home with a bag of the money and tells her parents that they can finally go on their road trip, and to start packing.
 She then goes into her room, and sees that they have replaced her bed with a crib for the new baby.
-They fight, and she tells her parents to give up who they wanted her to be before she dies (“Before I Go”).
-She writes a new letter to Make A Wish, telling them thank you for the treehouse, but that she doesn’t need it, because she is going to see the world (“Make A Wish (reprise)”).
-Kimberly and Seth are Buddy’s car, at Six Flags Great Adventure.
+They fight, and she tells her parents to give up who they wanted her to be before she dies.
+She writes a new letter to Make A Wish, telling them thank you for the treehouse, but that she doesn’t need it because she is going to see the world (“Before I Go”).

+Kimberly and Seth are in Buddy’s car, at Six Flags Great Adventure.
 They are on a road trip, with the camera and their portion of the money–as well as Debra’s money, which they stole.
-Kim makes a video for her sister, and asks Seth to make sure she gets it.
+Kim makes a video for her sister and asks Seth to make sure she gets it (“Hello, Sister”).
 They kiss.

-Martin, Aaron, Delia, and Teresa (in their show choir outfits), Debra (now working at Costco), Pattie and Buddy (with the new baby), and Kim and Seth tell the audience to “just enjoy the ride” (“Great Adventure”).
+Martin, Aaron, Delia, and Teresa (in their show choir outfits), Debra (now working at Costco), Pattie and Buddy (with the new baby), and Kim and Seth tell the audience to live life to the fullest because "no one gets a second time around" (“Great Adventure”).